-In a recent dream of my mother, she encouraged me to enjoy talking with my friends about sacred journeys and to see the book of Kells, which joyfully, I’ll be visiting in September 2019–see the link here:
+In a recent dream of my mother, she encouraged me to enjoy talking with my friends about sacred journeys and to see the book of Kells, which joyfully, I’ll be visiting in September 2019–that changed to June/July 2019–see the link here:

 P.S.
 I wrote the following 4 years ago, and it still applies:

 Perfect example of “Bloom where you are planted” huh?!
 So I will also say, “…even if you can only produce ONE beautiful bloom!”
 Happy New Year everyone.
 Just BE happy where you are!

 Check out this original song, When I Dream.
 My husband wrote this song and it was performed and recorded in a Nashville, TN studio.
 You can download it (it’s Track 11) from this link: https://store.cdbaby.com/cd/chevyfordb26